-In WebStorm, you can configure settings for specific projects or globally, at the IDE level, see Configuring the IDE for details.
+In WebStorm, you can configure settings for specific projects or globally at the IDE level.
+For more information, refer to Configuring the IDE.

 The project level settings are applied to the current project only.
 These settings are stored as xml files in the .idea directory of your project folder: